[Step by Step Guide] How to Launch a New Product on Amazon

 After I've built my email list and validated my product idea, it's time to proceed to the next stage: launching the product on Amazon.

 At this point, I have a list/audience of around 5000 people.
 I've also validated that my product idea is solid.
 Now what?

-To develop my product and have it Amazon-FBA ready is probably going to take the better part of three months.
+Developing my product and having it Amazon-FBA ready is probably going to take the better part of three months.
 Perhaps shorter (or longer) but on average it will take about three months to develop, manufacture and get landed at Amazon FBA.
-In that time I don’t let my list and audience go cold.
-I’ll run the occasional contest or pitch other potential products in that time.
+In that time I don't let my list and audience go cold.
+I'll run the occasional contest or pitch other potential products in that time.
 The worst thing you can do is let that list and audience sit silently for months.